 Do I have to have experience working in a school or as a teacher to participate in the program?

-You may have little or no experience with K-12 students.
+You may have little or no experience teaching, especially K-12 students.
 You may have never been in an American classroom.
 Don’t worry.
 You’re bringing something new and special to the daily classroom routine.
 One thing you should remember.
 This should not be a lecture but a conversation that incorporates their questions.
 Interrupt yourself regularly to ask them questions: how is this different from your life?
 What do you think about this?
 How would you feel if you experienced what I did?